perrymant/perrymant.github.io/_posts/2017-12-2-Sitting-Quietly.md

 title: Sitting quietly
 ---

-Sitting quietly doing nothing .
+Sitting quietly, doing nothing .
-The grass grows by itself
+Spring comes, and the grass grows by itself.